The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor: Introduction

-By \cite{Nakagawa}, it is known that $Q_F$ is indeed a unital ring, and we have the discriminant equality $\Delta(F) = \mbox{disc}(Q_F)$.
-Also, the isomorphism class of $Q_F$ corresponds to the $\GL_2(\bZ)$-equivalence class of $F$.
+By \cite{Nakagawa}, it is known that $Q_F$ is indeed a unital ring, and we have $\Delta(F) = \mbox{disc}(Q_F)$.
+Further, the isomorphism class of $Q_F$ corresponds to the $\GL_2(\bZ)$-equivalence class of $F$.
 For $d=3$, by work of Delone-Faddeev \cite{DF}, all cubic orders arise in this way.
-For $d=4$, however, not all quartic orders arise in this way.
-Nevertheless, for a long time this construction was essentially the only one to obtain irreducible orders of high rank over $\bZ$. \\
+For $d \geq 4$, it is expected that most $d$-ic orders do not arise this way.
+Nevertheless, for a long time, this construction was essentially the only one to obtain irreducible orders of high rank over $\bZ$. \\